Sussex Researcher School

 Outline

-Choosing the right journal, the right publisher or the right publishing format for your research output can be daunting.
-If you’re new to publishing and not quite sure where to start, this bitesize workshop can help you sort out what's appropriate and what's not.
+Choosing the right journal, the publisher or publishing format for your research output can be daunting.
+If you’re new to publishing and unsure where to begin, this workshop will help you understand what works well, and what to avoid.

-• discovered how responsible use of publication metrics can help inform your publishing decision
+• use publication metrics responsibly to help inform your publishing decision

 Presenters